The Beginning

 Three months after graduating from CUNY, I became one of the first editors of The Tylt, an online polling platform designed to give online communities a voice to share their opinions by voting on an array of two-sided debates using hashtags in the spring of 2016.

 While I held the roles of Entertainment Editor to Deputy Editor/Senior Fandom Editor, I also became known by the honorific title, “The Breaker of Tylts.”
-Yes, I challenged The Tylt website’s infrastructure multiple times due to the massive amounts of fan voting on an array of polls — like the website-breaking success of “Favorite K-pop boy group: BTS or EXO?” in 2017.
-One of The Tylt’s first forays into K-pop polls, BTS or EXO brought in 10 million+ votes and page views throughout its publication history.
+Yes, I challenged The Tylt website’s infrastructure on multiple occasions due to the massive amounts of fan voting on an array of polls—like “Favorite K-Pop Boy Group: BTS or EXO?” in 2017 to “Best Pop Icon of the Decade” in 2019.
+This was a feat even some of the startup’s incredible team of developers couldn’t stop.

-Next, I worked as a managing producer for Trending | Social at PennLive, another Advance Digital property based in Pa.
+Next, I worked as a Managing Producer, Trending | Social at PennLive, another Advance Digital property based in Pa.
 There, I brought in thousands to millions of page views writing about an array of trending topics like stimulus updates to “RuPaul’s Drag Race.”

 What’s Next?